gregology/gregology.github.io/reference/funnyoneliners.md

 You have the right to remain silent.
 Anything you say will be misquoted then used against you.
 You're just jealous because the voices are talking to me and not you!
 Your gene pool could use a little chlorine.
-Your kid may be an honors student, but you're still an idiot.
+Your kid may be an honours student, but you're still an idiot.
 Man says to wife "I had a wet dream about you last night, I dreamt you got run over by a bus and I pissed myself laughing".
 Tampax have replaced the string on their tampons with a piece of tinsel...
 They say it's only for the Christmas period.
 I threw a boomerang a few years ago.
 I now live in constant fear.